BA, MSc, AMRSPH, AFHEA

 I am trained in applied conversation analysis and in the Conversation Analytic Role Play Method.
 I have a background in medical anthropology, and my experience has focused on use of ethnographic and socio-linguistic methodologies to explore patient experiences of health and illness.

-Prior to joining the department I worked in teaching, and I am an associate of the Higher Education Academy.
+Prior to joining the department I worked in teaching, and I am an associate fellow of the Higher Education Academy.
 I currently teach on qualitative research methods courses, and data management with NVivo.

 Course Leader: Introduction to conversation analysis - HERG Short Courses